cb-ci/ci-proxy/scripts/README.md

 # Test scripts

-this directory contains some groovy test scripts
+this directory contains some test scripts

-Can be executed from https://<CI_URL>/script
+Groovy scrpts can be executed from https://<CI_URL>/script

+Run the testpod with
 ```BASH
  kubectl apply -f testPodProxy.yaml
  kubectl logs -f pod/groovy-runner